machanism-org/machai/bindex-maven-plugin/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/org.machanism.machai/bindex-maven-plugin.svg)](https://central.sonatype.com/artifact/org.machanism.machai/bindex-maven-plugin)

-Bindex Maven Plugin enables automated generation and registration of **Bindex metadata** for Maven projects.
-This metadata supports **library discovery, integration, and assembly** by providing structured information that can be indexed and searched (including GenAI-powered semantic search) within the Machanism ecosystem.
+Bindex Maven Plugin enables automated generation, updating, and registration of **Bindex metadata** for Maven projects within the Machanism/Machai ecosystem.
+It scans your project directory to build a Bindex index (optionally incrementally) and can publish that metadata to a remote registry endpoint to support library discovery, integration, and assembly workflows.

 ## Installation Instructions